allan-gounden/secure-your-win11-pc/README.md

 - You can do additional steps for privacy concerns but this should make your Windows 11 PC really hard to hack but you still will be tracked!
 Nothing is 100% safe.
 Always install the newest updates and do not do anything illegal!

-Pardon me for my bad english but they (political parties in germany) brainwashed me and im just recovering.
+Pardon me for my bad english but they (political parties in germany [Yes all the big ones!]) brainwashed me and im just recovering.
 Had to train for a few years to recover.
 See my facebook account https://www.facebook.com/profile.php?id=100070019901989 Also try to use a Pixel 6 with GrapheneOS.
 Will try to make a guide for it in the future if they do not get me before.